Revisiting the proof theory of Classical S4: Introduction

 \section{Introduction}

-In his doctoral dissertation, Dag Prawitz extended the Gentzen-type systems of Natural Deduction (ND) \cite{Prawitz2006} to modal concepts, obtaining three Gentzen-type systems of ND for S4 based on classical, intuitionistic and minimal predicate logic.
-For this purpose, Prawitz added a modal operator for necessity (the ``N'' operator, here represented by $\Box$) and defined the following rules for introduction and elimination of $\Box$:
+In his Ph.D.\ thesis, Dag Prawitz \cite{Prawitz2006} extended the Gentzen-type systems of Natural Deduction (ND) to modal concepts, obtaining Gentzen-type systems of ND for \textbf{S4} based on classical, intuitionistic and minimal predicate logic.
+For this purpose, a modal operator of necessity (here represented by $\Box$) was added together with the rules for its introduction and elimination.
+Prawitz then presented three formalizations of those modal systems, which differed in the restrictions on the introduction rule for the $\Box$, and stated that only the third one would accept the Normalisation Theorem.

-Prawitz noticed that with these new rules the normalization procedure does not hold.
-He presented three versions of those modal systems of which only the third one would accept the Normalization Theorem.
+About forty years later, Maria da Paz Medeiros \cite{Medeiros2006} argued that Prawitz's normalisation procedure does not work on the third version of the ND system for classical \textbf{S4}, and proposed a new system for \textbf{S4}, the \textbf{NS4}, for which the Normalisation Theorem would hold.

-About forty years later, Medeiros \cite{Medeiros2006} provided a counterexample showing that the Normalization Theorem does not hold even on Prawitz's third version of the ND system for classical S4.
-Medeiros also proposed a correction to Prawitz's system.
+However, recently Yuuki Andou \cite{Yuuki2009} pointed out two problems in the proof of a lemma (the critical lemma) that plays a crucial role in Medeiros' s proof of the Normalisation Theorem.
+Andou presented a Normal Form Theorem~\cite{Yuuki2009}, showing that for any proof $\Pi$ there is a proof $\Pi'$ in normal form by means of cut-elimination, but do not present a normalisation procedure.

-However, recently Yuuki \cite{Yuuki2010} pointed out two problems in the proof of a lemma (the critical lemma) used in the proof of Medeiros' Normalization Theorem.
+In this paper we present a correction of Medeiros's proof of the aforementioned lemma and fulfil a normalisation procedure for \textbf{NS4}, which gives a computational interpretation of proofs by means of the Curry-Howard Correspondence.

-Our goal on this paper is to present a correction of Medeiros's proof of the aforementioned lemma.
-In section~\ref{sec:prawitz} we outline the original Prawitz's system for classical S4, and the counterexamples by Medeiros are stated at section~\ref{sec:medeiros}.
-At section~\ref{sec:yuuki} we discuss the two cases in which the system may not produce valid derivations on NS4 due to problems in the proof of the critical lemma.
-In section~\ref{sec:we} we introduce a new proof of the critical lemma.
+After some definitions used in the present work (Section~\ref{sec:definitions}), we outline the original third version of Prawitz's system for classical \textbf{S4} and the counterexamples by Medeiros (Section~\ref{sec:medeiros}).
+We then discuss the two cases in which the system may not produce valid derivations on \textbf{NS4} due to problems in the proof of the critical lemma (Section~\ref{sec:yuuki}).
+In Section~\ref{sec:we} we present a proof of the critical lemma for \textbf{NS4}.
+Our concern here is with Classical Propositional \textbf{S4}, but an extension of Classical First Order \textbf{S4} could be easily obtained by adding the corresponding rules for quantifiers.